dyne/webnomad/README.md

 then go as well in `views/` to create your web pages, better start from index.html.

-To see results, run `./webnomad/render` and your webpages will be in pub/ with all markdown rendered, header navbar and footer applied.
-To preview open the `pub/index` file with a web browser (chromium is recommended, since it does not need the .html extension on local files...)
+To preview all changes, start `./webnomad/preview`: this will launch a firefox browser on the locally rendered `test/index.html` and will refresh it every time a file is modified in views/ or tmpl/.
+A different browser than firefox can be specified as an argument, for instance `./webnomad/preview chromium`.

-Upload your website with a recursive Scp or Rsync from `pub/*` on any webserver.
+To upload results, run `./webnomad/render` and your webpage will be in the `pub/` directory ready for upload with a recursive Scp or Rsync on any webserver, for instance `rsync -PraX pub/* dyne.org:public_html`.

 ## USE MARKDOWN